 Source Testing

-person responsible for the following sources of particulate emissions must make or have made tests to determine the type, quantity, quality, and duration of emissions, and/or process parameters affecting emissions, in conformance with test methods on file with the Department at the following frequencies:
+(1) The owner or operator of the following sources of particulate emissions must make or have made tests to determine the type, quantity, quality, and duration of emissions, and/or process parameters affecting emissions, in accordance with the DEQ Source Sampling Manual at the following frequencies:

-(a) Wood Waste Boilers with heat input capacity greater than 35 million Btu/hr. -- Once every year;
+(a) Wood Waste Boilers with heat input capacity greater than 35 million Btu/hour -- Once every year;

-(b) Veneer Dryers -- Once every year during 1991, 1992, and 1993 and once every 3 years thereafter;
+(b) Veneer Dryers -- Once every three years;

 (c) Wood Particle Dryers at Hardboard and Particleboard Plants -- Once every year;

-(d) Charcoal Producing Plants -- Once every year.

-(e) Wood Waste Boilers with heat input capacity equal to or less than 35 million BTU/hr with dry emission control equipment -- Once in 1992 and once every 3 years thereafter.
+(d) Wood Waste Boilers with heat input capacity equal to or less than 35 million BTU/hour with dry emission control devices -- Every three years.

 (2) Source testing must begin at these frequencies within 90 days of the date by which compliance is to be achieved for each individual emission source.

-(3) These source testing requirements will remain in effect unless waived in writing by the Department because of adequate demonstration that the source is consistently operating at lowest practicable levels, or that continuous emission monitoring systems are producing equivalent information.
+(3) These source testing requirements will remain in effect unless waived in writing by DEQ because of adequate demonstration that the source is consistently operating at lowest practicable levels, or that continuous emission monitoring systems are producing equivalent information.

 (4) Source tests on wood waste boilers must not be performed during periods of soot blowing, grate cleaning, or other abnormal operating conditions.
 The maximum steaming rate for the boiler may not exceed the average steam production rate measured during the source test by more than ten percent (10%).